ZdogMcSuperfly/Fungi_Jr/README.md

 Fixed some bugs

 ## Known Bugs
-Sometimes the score stops drawing most likely as a resault of the animation plays when points are scored. (not replicatable)
+Sometimes the score stops drawing most likely as a resault of the animation plays when points are scored. (no consitant replication)

-Sometimes the score gives too little or too many points most likely cause of the water tank emptying animation. (not replicatable)
+Sometimes the score gives too little or too many points most likely cause of the water tank emptying animation. (no consitant replication)